Brockenhurst railway station: Connections

 Local bus routes serve the bus stop located outside the ticket hall.
-There is a year-round Bluestar 6 service to Lymington in the south, Lyndhurst to the north and onward connections to Totton and Southampton.
-In the summer time, this is supplemented by the seasonal New Forest Tour green and blue routes to Lymington, Beaulieu, Hythe and Lyndhurst and Burley, New Milton, Barton on Sea, Milford on Sea and Lymington.
+There is a year-round Morebus (New Forest Breezer) 86 service to Lymington in the south and Lyndhurst to the north.
+In the summer time, this is supplemented by the seasonal New Forest Tour green, red and blue routes to Lymington, Beaulieu, Hythe and Lyndhurst, to Lyndhurst, Ashurst, Fordingbridge, Ringwood and Burley, and to Burley, New Milton, Barton on Sea, Milford on Sea and Lymington.

 Awards

 The station was the winner of the 2009 National Rail Award for best medium-sized station; the judges stated that they "were impressed by the standard of customer service, station presentation, initiative and innovation they observed, all of which ensure that the station provides a smooth, efficient and pleasant departure and arrival point for the travelling customer."

 The station was also winner of a National Cycling Award, for a system which informs passengers where cycle spaces are on approaching trains, allowing them to speed-up boarding and form partnerships with local bike-hire firms.